How To Convince An Addict To Get Help

 Some family members who see the people they love struggle may have a difficult time in getting them assistance.

 1. A family intervention could work: The most popular way to get someone the help they need is to do a family intervention.
-This is when family members and an interventionist get together with the person to tell them how much they love them and that they need to get some assistance.
-The person whose having a hard time listens and hopefully they become convinced to get the treatment they need.
+An intervention is when family members and an interventionist get together with the person to tell them how much they love them and that they need to get some assistance.
+The person who’s having a hard time listens and hopefully they become convinced to get the treatment they need.

 3. Use the services of a former addict: Get somebody who used to battle addiction to talk to your friend who needs assistance.
 A person who used drugs and alcohol in the past could use their past experiences to try to reason with the person you know.
 He or she might be able to use their insights to convince the individual to seek treatment.

-4. Find out why the person won’t get help: Ask the individual who is struggling to list the main reasons why they will not get assistance.
-It might take a few tries, however try to find out what is stopping your friend from getting treatment.
+5. Determine why the person won’t get help: Ask the individual who is struggling to list the main reasons why they will not get assistance.
+It might take a few tries, however, try to discover what is stopping your friend from getting treatment.
 Fear and frustration are huge factors for not getting help.

-6. Talk to the person instead of talking at them: Nobody wants to be lectured or yelled at.
-The person who is suffering is scared and they need help in overcoming their fears and resistance to getting some guidance.
+7. Talk to the person instead of talking at them: Nobody wants to be lectured or yelled at.
+The person who is suffering needs help in overcoming their fears and needs some guidance.
 Treat others the way you would want to be treated if the roles were reversed.
+Listen to what they have to say.
+Reassure them that its ok to seek help.

 Like What You Read?